-The good news is that these sites are free for you to use, currently.
+The good news is that all these sites are free for you to use, currently.
 The bad news is that this will take some time and work to create and to manage your visibility.
 But, don't feel you must start everything at once.
 Start with your LinkedIn Profile and go on from there.
 If you have time for only one of these "magnets,"LinkedIn is where you should spend your time.

 In addition, these effort will pay off for you when you have captured the interest of a recruiter or potential employer who researches you (and 90+ percent of them will research you!).